 When V/Line was divided into freight and passenger divisions, the G Class all passed to Freight Victoria/Freight Australia, before passing to Pacific National as part of the Freight Australia sale.
 As part of the conditions of the sale to Pacific National, two locomotives passed to CRT (now owned by QRNational), while nine other locomotives were sold to SCT as part of a “loco starter pack” specified by the ACCC for a third East/West operator.

 The Pacific National G Class units are spread across both the standard and broad gauge networks, and are used on all kinds of traffic in NSW and Victoria, including grain, coal, cement, minerals, quarry and container freight.
 QRNational use their two G Class on interstate container working to supplement the LDP and 6000 Classes, while SCT sold their nine locomotives upon accepting the SCT Class (see below).
-The SCT owned G Class then passed to CFCLA (three units), SSR (two units) and AWB/Grainflow (four units).
+The SCT owned G Class then passed to CFCLA (three units, one of which has since been sold to Watco), SSR (two units) and AWB/Grainflow (four units, now split between Qube Logistics and OneRail).

 V/Line – N Class (1985)